 If the hearing of a person involved in the report may jeopardize the confidentiality of the report, the person making the report will be contacted in the first instance.

 No whistleblower, as defined in the scope, who reports an incident can be punished or be the subject of any discriminatory measure because he or she made a report through the whistleblowing system.
-We do not permit any retaliation against those who report a breach or suspected breach of the rules or guidelines.
+We do not permit any retaliation against those who, in good faith, report a breach or suspected breach of the rules or guidelines.

 Matexi NV, Abacus Group NV and Sibomat NV as data controllers